MarkosKon/theme-playground/examples/use-theme-hello-world/README.md

 Things I noticed:

 - You have to create a src/images folder with a gatsby-icon.png file.
-- If you want to change the existing colors don't shadow the theme/colors.js.
-You just have to override the rootElement and it's global styles.
-Obviously the global styles need to be in a separate component.
+- If you want to change the existing colors don't shadow the theme/colors.js but the theme/colors.css.
 If you want to add new colors and modes you have to do both.